 Squatters have legal rights.
-The Washington law allows squatters to live in another person's property if the owner doesn't take legal actions to force an eviction.
-Additionally, a squatter can claim full legal ownership of the property through Adverse Possession.
+The Washington law allows squatters to live in another person's property if the actual property owner doesn't take legal actions to force an eviction process.
+Additionally, squatters can claim full legal ownership of the real estate property through Adverse Possession.

-But what exactly is Adverse Possession?
-Adverse Possession is a legal doctrine in property law that allows a squatter to own someone else's property so long as they meet all requirements.
+But what exactly is Adverse Possession in Washington?
+Adverse Possession is a legal doctrine in property law that allows squatters to own another person's property so long as they meet all requirements.

-In Washington, a squatter wishing to make an Adverse Possession Claim must meet 7 distinct requirements.
+Squatters wishing to make an Adverse Possession must meet 7 distinct requirements.

-- The squatter must physically live in the property.
+- The squatters needs to physically live in the property.

-- The occupation by the squatter must be evident to anyone.
+- The occupation by the squatters needs to be evident to anyone.

-- The trespasser must possess the property exclusively.
+- The trespassers has to possess the property exclusively.

-- The squatter must live on the property for 7 continuous years.
+- The squatters has to live on the property for 7 continuous years.

-- The squatter must've been paying property taxes for the 7 years they'd been occupying the property.
+- The squatters must've been paying property taxes for the 7 years they'd been occupying the property.

 The following are answers to some commonly asked questions regarding squatters' rights.